Brooks Ghost 10 Review

 Brooks Ghost 10

 A few years ago, we were outraged when Brooks swapped its DNA Gel midsole for an all-foam one.
-The outrage wasn’t so much about the foam midsole per se; after all, brands change their cushioning technologies all the time.
+The outrage wasn’t so much about the foam midsole per se; after all, brands constantly change their cushioning technologies.

 It was instead an issue of semantics.
-Brooks described the new ‘DNA’ foam the same way it did the Gel, which we thought, was somewhat misleading.
-But that was back in 2014, and the whole DNA foam-Gel thing is a non-issue now – at least from a marketing perspective.
+Brooks described the new ‘DNA’ foam as it did the Gel, which we thought was somewhat misleading.
+But that was back in 2014, and the whole DNA foam-gel thing is a non-issue now – at least from a marketing perspective.

 The all-foam Ghost has also grown on us over the past few years, based simply on the product’s merit.

-You see, the rest of the footwear industry is on a penny-pinching drive.
+The rest of the footwear industry is on a penny-pinching drive.
 Many new running shoes in the $110-130 price band are stripped-down versions of their former designs, relying heavily on minimal design language and material specs to reduce manufacturing costs.
-This approach applies to some of the more expensive shoes too.
+This approach also applies to some of the more expensive shoes.

 But will Brooks’s material generosity last for long?
-I can’t say for sure, but let’s enjoy this fleeting moment while we can.
+I can’t say for sure, but let’s enjoy this fleeting moment.

-The upper fits just right, being neither to snug nor excessively spacious.
+The Ghost 10’s upper fits just right, neither too snug nor excessively spacious.
 The midsole doesn’t have the springy feedback of Boost or Everun, but there’s cushioning in plenty.
-There’s also the consistency of upper fit and ride quality with the Ghost 10, which makes the latter’s case as a versatile everyday neutral trainer very strong.
+The latter’s consistency of upper fit and ride quality also strengthens its case as a versatile everyday neutral trainer.

-And what of changes between Ghost 9 and 10?
-We’ll eventually cover this topic in greater detail as we always do.
-Still, the summary is that the new Ghost 10 increases forefoot room, is more flexible, and happens to be a bit softer and lighter than the outgoing model.
+And what about the changes between Ghost 9 and 10?
+We’ll eventually cover this topic in greater detail, as we always do.
+Still, the summary is that the new Ghost 10 increases forefoot room, is more flexible, and is a bit softer and lighter than the outgoing model.

 Brooks Mens Ghost 10 Running Shoe White/Silver/Black, 8